Friends Stand United: History

 FSU members were interviewed regarding the founding of their crew and its violent activity for a 2008 National Geographic documentary about straight edge called "Inside Straight Edge" and a Gangland episode called, "Rage Against Society."

 Elgin James left FSU in 2007, stating he had "been thinking a lot about violence and responsibility" since being interviewed regarding his involvement with the group by Rolling Stone earlier that year.
 At the time he was the last original founding member, with previous members having left and moved on to motorcycle clubs like the Outlaws and the Mongols.
 In 2011, James was sentenced to one year and one day in prison for attempting to extort $5,000 from an unidentified member of the band Mest in 2005.
 The Mest member had been targeted and beaten by FSU several times, and Elgin approached him saying the attacks could stop if he made a $5,000 donation to FSU.
 Upon being sentenced, Elgin stated he had faced his "day of reckoning. ...
 I have accepted responsibility for my past."

 FSU activity continued on after Elgin's departure.
 In 2014, there was a brawl at a music festival in Ohio involving FSU members and a rival crew.
 One "witness stated that 50 to 100 men were armed with machetes and guns."

-According to independent media organization Modern Insurgent, "FSU still exists in the form of various autonomous chapters in Philadelphia, Chicago, Arizona, Los Angeles, Seattle, Upstate New York, and New Jersey...
+According to independent media organization Modern Insurgent, "FSU still exists in the form of various autonomous chapters in Boston, Philadelphia, Chicago, Arizona, Los Angeles, Seattle, Upstate New York, and New Jersey...
 Over the years, it appears that FSU has made attempts to keep a lower profile out of the public eye, only being well known to those within the hardcore scene."
-A founding member of the Philadelphia chapter of FSU, Joe "Hardcore" McKay, runs an annual festival called This Is Hardcore.
+A founding member of the Philadelphia chapter of FSU, Joseph "Joe Hardcore" McKay, runs an annual festival called This Is Hardcore.